An-Nisa, 34: To beat them (iḍribūhunna)

 The 2007 translation The Sublime Quran by Laleh Bakhtiar translates iḍribūhunna not as 'beat them' but as 'go away from them'.
 The introduction to her translation discusses the linguistic and shari‘ah reasons in Arabic for understanding this verb in context.
-Muhammad never beat his wives, and his example from the Sunnah informs the interpretation of this verse.
 This interpretation is supported by the fact that some other verses, such as 4:101 which contains word darabtum (derivation from daraba), demonstrate also the interpretation of Arabic word daraba to have meaning 'going' or 'moving'.